Picher, Oklahoma: Representation in media

-The Oklahoma City sludge metal band, Chat Pile, takes their name from the chat piles in the city.
+The Oklahoma City sludge metal band Chat Pile takes its name from the chat piles in the city.

 There is a musical in the process of being created based on the real story of the town.
-Titled The Picher Project, the story combines real life people, such as Tar Creek waterkeeper Rebecca Jim and Picher-native, and previous Mayor, Orvile "Hoppy" Ray as well as fictional characters based on actual people in order to properly tell the story of the town and the people who lived there, as well as the Quapaw nation.
+Titled The Picher Project, the story combines real life people, such as Tar Creek waterkeeper Rebecca Jim and Picher-native, and previous Mayor Orvile "Hoppy" Ray, with fictional characters based on actual people in order to properly tell the story of the town and the people who lived there, as well as the Quapaw nation.
 The show was conceptualized and is being created by Quentin Madia, Lauren Pelaia, and Alex Knezevic, with Knezevic eventually leaving the production on good terms to pursue independent ventures.
 Prior to the formal creation and writing of the script and music, the production team visited the town of Picher and were toured around by Rebecca Jim.
 They also interviewed several former citizens of the town, such as Orville Ray's son.
 The musical has had workshop performances at Dixon Place, BarnArts, and 54 Below, as well as a virtual performance of a of couple songs using the non-profit theatre company The Dare Tactic to promote the songs and gain feedback on the show.
 On April 30, 2023, Media and Pelaia directed a workshop of the show at The College of New Jersey with members of the college's musical theatre organization performing the most recent version of the script for an invite-only audience.
 Beginning on September 28, 2023, and ending the following month on October 21 the production saw its first full residency, returning to Dixon Place.
 The Picher Project has been featured in multiple news articles, including two from The Joplin Globe, KOAM-TV, Four States News, E & E News, and BroadwayWorld.